mikolajkania/mikolajkania.github.io/_posts/2016-06-28-what-is-project-lombok-and-why-you-should-use-it.md

 <h2>Equals & hashcode generation</h2>
 Equals & hashcode are usually another IDE-generated elements of a class.
-The more time goes by since a class creation is created, the less intuitive it is to recognise if some fields should be a part of those methods, or rather are intentionally omitted.
+The more time goes by since a class creation, the less intuitive it is to recognise if some fields should be a part of those methods, or rather are intentionally omitted.
 With Lombok these problem is marginalised.

 {% highlight java %}
 @EqualsAndHashCode(exclude={"id"})